 The Post and Page Builder plugin for WordPress includes Responsive Utilities that control how elements appear on various device sizes.
 By default, all elements are visible on all devices.
 The following guide will explain how to make an element hidden on certain devices.

-- While editing a page or post, select the element you wish to control
+- While editing a page or post, select the element (column, row, or section) you wish to control

-- Click the hamburger menu and then Advanced Control
+- Hover over the element, click the hamburger menu and then Advanced Control

 - Check the boxes for all device sizes you wish the item to be hidden on.
 In this example, the element would show on all screensizes except Phone